 Scrubber

-The dissolver exhaust system must include a scrubber to remove dust and steam.
-The option to clean the scrubber and the main devices while the recovery boiler is in operation must be taken into consideration.
+The dissolving tank vent gas system must include a scrubber to remove dust and water vapour.
+The option to clean the scrubber and the main equipment while the recovery boiler is in operation must be taken into consideration.

 Drop separator

-In the drop separator, any condensate is removed from the gas.
-It is recommended that a drop separator be used afterwards whenever exhaust has been cooled or handled at the scrubber.
+Droplet separator removes possible condensates from the gas.
+It is recommended to use drop separator always after cooling and treating the vent gases at the scrubber.

-Scrubbing the drop separators and the heating battery
+Washing of droplet separator and vent gas heater

-The dissolver exhaust contains small drops of green liquor, which tend to contaminate or block the drop separator, heating battery and channel.
-When the devices mentioned above are scrubbed with water, special attention should be paid to proper condensate removal.
-The scrubbing must be stopped immediately if the surface switch for the condensate removal is raising an alarm.
+The dissolving tank vent gases contain small drops of green liquor, which tend to foul or plug the droplet separators, heater and ducting.
+When water washing of the equipment is carried out, , special attention must be paid to proper condensate removal.
+The washing must be stopped immediately if the condensate pockets limit switches indicate level alarm.

-Condensate removal
+Condensate draining

-The dissolver exhaust lines should be equipped with condensate removal aggregates.
-The condensate should primarily be led to the dissolver.
+The dissolving tank vent gas lines must be equipped with condensate drains.
+The condensates shall primarily be led to the dissolving tank.

-When designing the condensate removal, special attention should be paid to the size, number and location of the aggregates.
-The last removal should be equipped with limit switches and placed as close to the recovery boiler as possible so that the channel from the removal to the chamber is as short as possible.
+When designing the condensate draining, special attention shall be paid for example to the size, number and location of the drains.
+The last condensate drain shall be equipped with limit switches and be placed as close to the recovery boiler as possible so that the length of the duct from this drain to the furnace is minimizes.

-Size of the condensate removal lines
+Size of the condensate drains

-In condensate removal aggregates and the lines starting from them, the recommended pipe diameter is DN50, at the minimum, due to the risk of blocking.
-Combining the condensate removal lines to each other should be avoided to ensure sufficient capacity.
-The pipe diameter in the aggregate and line for condensate removal close to the recovery boiler must be DN100, at the minimum.
-The size of the condensate removal aggregates and lines must be increased if it is possible that extra water, such as washing water, will end up in the line.
+Because of the risk of plugging, the recommended minimum diameter for condensate drains and condensate lines starting from these is 50 mm.
+Combining the condensate drain lines to each other shall be avoided to ensure sufficient draining capacity.
+The condensate drain line closest to boiler should be at least DN100.
+If there is a possibility of additional water (e.g. washing water) feed into the system, then condensate drain lines shall be sized accordingly.

-Channel slopes and placement of the condensate removal aggregates
+Duct slopes and locations of condensate drains

-The channels and pipes must slope towards the condensate removal.
-Removing condensate to any other direction than the direction of flow is difficult.
-The recommended slope for channels in places other than the recovery boiler plant is 1:100 to the direction of the gas flow and 1:25 against the gas flow.
+The ducts and pipes must slope towards the condensate drains.
+Condensate draining against is difficult.
+The recommended slope for ducts, elsewhere than in the recovery boiler plant, in the direction of the gas flow is 1:100 and counter to the direction of the gas flow 1:25.

-Due to the danger of water ending up in the fire chamber, recovery boiler plants should aim to have channels where the slope is 1:100 in the direction of the gas flow and 1:1 against the direction of the gas flow.
-Condensate removal must always be carried out before a steep upward slope.
-If the recommended slopes cannot be reached at some section of the channel, the condensate removal for such a section must be designed with special care.
+Due to the risk of water getting into the furnace, the preferred slope for ducts in recovery boiler plants in the direction of the gas flow is 1:100 and counter to the direction of the gas flow 1:1 or more .
+A condensate drain must be installed before every point where the vent gas line angles upward.
+If the recommended slopes cannot be achieved in some duct sections, the condensate outlets in this part of the system must be designed with special care.

-When designing the size and flow speed of the NCG pipeline, it must be considered that the gas flow may catch condensate at high flow speeds.
+When designing the size and flow velocities of the NCG pipeline, it must be considered that the gas flow may catch condensate at high flow velocities.

-When large channel sizes are being used (over DN300), a condensate pocket, via which the condensate will be removed, is recommended.
+When large duct sizes are being used (over DN300), a condensate pocket, via which the condensate will be removed, is recommended.

-Water traps
+Water seals

-The condensate removal lines must be equipped with water traps or a shared water trap tank (condensate collection tank).
-This way, NCG leaks via the condensate removal aggregates can be prevented.
+Condensate drain lines must be provided with water seals or a common seal tank (condensate collection tank).
+In this way, NCG are prevented from leaking via the condensate drains.

-To prevent the water traps from drying, they must be equipped with surface level measurements or with a continuous or timed water flow verified through flow measurements.
+To prevent water seals from drying out, they shall be equipped with level indicators or with a continuous or timed water flow controlled by flow indicators.